New Delhi closes schools for a week over toxic smog | DW | 13.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Crop fires and fireworks have worsened the situation in the Indian capital city, forcing workers and schoolchildren to stay at home.
-Air pollution kills over a million people each year in India.
+Air pollution kills more than a million people each year in India.

 New Delhi authorities on Saturday said schools in the Indian capital would be closed for a week as a Supreme Court judge suggested imposing a pollution lockdown.